 ● Have your sleep habits changed?

-● Do you lack the energy to be consistently and truly productive?
+● Do you lack the energy to be consistently and genuinely productive?

 ● Are you finding it hard to concentrate?